 Not Getting a Second Opinion

 Not getting a second opinion from another person is a big “no”.
-Many homeowners get used to certain defects like a broken doorbell, chipped paint, and dried grass patches.
+Many homeowners get used to certain defects like broken doorbells, chipped paint, and dried grass patches.
 These defects might not be a big deal to the seller but many new homeowners have children and pets.
 Get a second opinion from a friend or relative to repair what you missed.
 When they let you know their opinion make sure to fix it or replace it right away before you forget.